puppetlabs/puppet-docs/source/pe/3.7/console_classes_groups_environment_override.md

 ---
 layout: default
-title: "PE 3.8 » Console » Grouping and Classifying Nodes"
+title: "PE 3.7 » Console » Grouping and Classifying Nodes"
 subtitle: "Working With Environments"
 canonical: "/pe/latest/console_classes_groups_environment_override.html"
 ---

-We recommend the following environment-based workflow for testing new code in the node classifier before pushing it to production.
-In this workflow, you create a set of node groups that are used exclusively for assigning environments to nodes, and another set of node groups that are used for classifying nodes.
-This workflow avoids the conflicts that can occur if a node is a member of two different node groups, each with a different environment specified.
+In order to prevent conflicts between node groups, we recommend the idea of “environment groups” and “classification groups”.

+"Environment groups" should:

+1. Set the environment
+2. Have the **Override all other environments** checkbox selected
+3. Not include any classes

+"Classification groups" should:

+1. Include classes
+2. **Never** have the **Override all other environments** checkbox selected
+3. Use the environment if you want to filter classes and parameters by environment

 <a href="./images/console/env_workflow.svg"><img src="./images/console/env_workflow.svg" alt="Environment Workflow" title="Click to enlarge"> (Click to enlarge)</a>